 Skip to Main Content

-She previously served as the clinical director of the Columbus Hospital Child Protection Center and the site director of the South Suburban Chicago-La Rabida Children’s Advocacy Center, establishing the centers in the community and supervising staff and students.
-Most recently, her focus has been on strengthening preschool and birth to three programs by supporting their staff and families as an infant and early childhood mental health consultant.
+She previously served as the co-founder and clinical director of the Columbus Hospital Child Protection Center and founding site director of the South Suburban Chicago-La Rabida Children’s Advocacy Center, establishing the centers to serve children within their communities.

 Erika has been working in the field since 2010, in both direct practice and academic settings.
 These experiences have included home visiting, community and pediatric healthcare, early childhood recreation, early childhood mental health, and social services.
 At Erikson Institute, Erika serves as a liaison, and advisor and teaches a Supervision Seminar course, where she supports students in processing internship experiences.
 As an Erikson alumna, Erika utilizes a relationship-based approach to developing effective and long-lasting relationships with community organizations, and she seeks to ensure that students are informed, prepared, and supported in their internship experiences.